Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 Healthy New Year’s Resolutions for MCAS

-Can you imagine if you added 1 new healthy habit a month what your health would be like in 1 year?
+Can you imagine if you added 1 new small healthy habit a month what your health would be like in 1 year?

 Also, when we share our New Year’s resolutions with others, it helps us hold ourselves accountable.